MCP Integration

 What your AI gets

-Once connected, your AI assistant has access to 36 MCP tools covering semantic search, call hierarchy traversal, dead-code detection, dependency impact analysis, cross-language edge queries, semantic git diff, macro-expansion cache status, structural query planning, workspace-aware index status, and natural language query translation.
+Once connected, your AI assistant has access to MCP tools covering semantic search, call hierarchy traversal, dead-code detection, dependency impact analysis, cross-language edge queries, Go context propagation checks, semantic git diff, macro-expansion cache status, structural query planning, and workspace-aware index status.
 Each tool returns structured JSON drawn from sqry’s indexed code graph, giving the AI reliable, exact answers rather than inferences from source text.

 Tool responses are truncated at 50 000 bytes by default (UTF-8 boundary safe).
 Override with SQRY_MCP_MAX_OUTPUT_BYTES=<n> when your transport accepts larger payloads.